jean-merelis/angular-components/README.md

 ### Benefits of Using TypeaheadDataSource

+1. **Flexibility**: Supports two ways to implement search - through a simple function or a full service
-1. **Performance**: Efficiently handles rapid typing by cancelling outdated requests
+2. **Performance**: Efficiently handles rapid typing by cancelling outdated requests
-2. **User Experience**: Shows loading indicators at appropriate times
+3. **User Experience**: Shows loading indicators at appropriate times
-3. **Resilience**: Provides graceful error handling
+4. **Resilience**: Provides graceful error handling
-4. **Flexibility**: Works with any data type and search implementation
+5. **Adaptability**: Works with any data type and search implementation
-5. **Integration**: Seamlessly works with MerSelect's search capabilities
+6. **Integration**: Seamlessly works with MerSelect's search capabilities

 The `TypeaheadDataSource` implementation follows best practices for reactive programming with RxJS and works with both simple and complex typeahead scenarios.